BRPD working to navigate through budget cuts with 2025 budget

 As for the mounted patrol, Morse says the horses are getting older and retired, so it was a question of whether to invest more money on horses or invest in manpower or technologies BRPD does not have.

-Mayor-President Sid Edwards says he would prefer to not cut BRPD's budget and he hopes to be able to save the shot spotter program.
+Mayor-President Sid Edwards says he would prefer to not cut BRPD's budget and he hopes to be able to save the ShotSpotter program.

 Trending News